 All the trains have Wi-Fi, charging points and a restaurant car.

-To take advantage of the group transfer to your hotel, which is included in your fee, we ask you to plan your flights to take the train from Oslo Gardermoen airport at 1429hrs, arriving at Otta at 1754hrs.
+To take advantage of the group transfer to your hotel, which is included in your fee, we ask you to plan your flights to take the train from Oslo Gardermoen airport at 1429hrs, arriving at Otta at 1735hrs.
 This train is normally displayed on the departure board as Trondheim S. This can be done at vy.no, and the ticket downloaded to your phone.
+Please note that the final train times are released two months in advance and so these times may change, so check for updates before you travel.

 Departure